palahsu/ScraperImages/README.md

 - Python

 ## How to use?
-Open Command Prompt & Type this commands:
+Open Command Prompt & Type this commands :

 `pip install requirments`